ishami-i/permit_watch/README.md

 # PermitWatch Rwanda Platform

 PermitWatch Rwanda is a civic technology platform designed to improve transparency and accountability in government permit and licensing processes.
-The platform enables citizens to report permit-related issues, monitor application progress, and access public information about permits, helping reduce corruption and increase public trust.
+The platform enables office of ombudsman to monitor application progress, and access public information about permits, helping reduce corruption and increase public trust.

 ## Project Structure